Refactor-FS-Bootcamp/spm-online-internship-june-2023-gyanaaa/README.md

 # Short Games
-I have created two small games:
+This repository contains two small games:
 1) Dino game using Python
 2) Whack a mole using HTML CSS Javascript